David Poore: Awards and nominations

 In 2005 Poore's work on the film Ireland for the BBC's Natural World and PBS Nature Ireland | About | Nature | PBS earned him an Emmy Nomination for Outstanding Individual Achievement in a Craft.

 He received a nomination for the Royal Television Society (RTS) Awards in 2007 for the BBC Springwatch for Outstanding Original Main Title Theme Music.

-Further recognition followed at the 2008 Wildscreen Festival, where the episode 'Armoured Giants' from the BBC series Life in Cold Blood, including Poore's compositions for the soundtrack, was awarded the prestigious Golden Panda Award.
+Further recognition followed at the 2008 Wildscreen Festival, where the episode "Armoured Giants" from the BBC series Life in Cold Blood, including Poore's compositions for the soundtrack, was awarded the prestigious Panda Award.

 The TV series Life in Cold Blood and Life in the Undergrowth, featuring Poore's compositions, both received BAFTA recognition in 2005 and 2009.